vfaronov/mitmproxy-httpolice/doc/index.rst

 ``-s`` is an option for mitmproxy that specifies an inline script to run, along with arguments to that script.

-``python -m mitmproxy_httpolice`` is a sub-command that prints the path to the script file::
+``python3 -m mitmproxy_httpolice`` is a sub-command
+that prints the path to the script file::

-  $ python -m mitmproxy_httpolice
+  $ python3 -m mitmproxy_httpolice
-  /home/vasiliy/.local/lib/python2.7/site-packages/mitmproxy_httpolice.py
+  /home/vasiliy/.local/lib/python3.5/site-packages/mitmproxy_httpolice.py

 ``-o html`` tells HTTPolice to produce HTML reports (omit it if you want a plain text report).